 This classification leads to higher indexing accuracy, better ranking alignment, and richer snippet formats, all of which elevate your visibility.
 High visibility in search engine features ensures brand recognition and can influence user decisions even if they don’t immediately visit your site.

-Schema also boosts CTR (click-through rate), which is directly tied to Organic Search Visibility.
+Schema also boosts CTR (click-through rate), which is directly tied to visibility in search.
 When your result includes FAQ dropdowns, rating stars, price ranges, how-to steps, or service highlights, users tend to click more often.
 Google sees the engagement improvement and treats your page as more relevant.

 Rank Math makes schema easy without forcing you to touch a single line of code.
 You choose your schema type, fill a few fields, map it once, and each new page automatically inherits the structure it needs.
 This consistency is what helps Google interpret your content without guesswork.